microsoft/pxt-arcade/docs/publishing-games.md

 * in MakeCode, click on the **GitHub** button (next to the **Save** button)
 * commit your changes
 * click **create release** to upload the compiled project to your repository
-* navigate to the GitHub pages of your repository (https://OWNER.github.io/REPOSITORY_NAME for repo https://github.com/OWNER/REPOSITORY_NAME)
+* click **open project** to navigate to the GitHub pages of your repository (https://OWNER.github.io/REPOSITORY_NAME for repo https://github.com/OWNER/REPOSITORY_NAME)

 An example of exported game can be found at https://pelikhan.github.io/falling-duck/.